 Streusel or sugared tops can soften after freezing, but a few minutes in the oven on reheat usually brings them back.
 If you want to preserve a very delicate crunchy topping, individual wrapping plus oven reheating is your best bet.

-Can You Freeze Muffin Batter Too?
+Can You Freeze the Batter Instead?

 Quick Summary